Environment Setup

 export IMG_BASE=${IMG}

-# clone the repository and deploy the roles and scc
+# Clone the repository and deploy the roles and SCC

 git clone https://github.com/freeipa/freeipa-openshift-container.git